ValueRollerCoaster/ValueRollerCoaster/README.md

 - 💰 **Low Cost**: Only API token costs, no expensive enterprise licenses
 - 🔒 **Secure**: Deploy on your infrastructure with full control
 - 🎨 **Customizable**: Adapt to your organization's specific needs
+  - **Value Structure**: The 4-category framework is based on large B2B production company experience, but you can modify categories, subcategories, and components to match your industry or business model
+  - **Full Flexibility**: Change the structure in `app/categories.py` to reflect your organization's unique value framework

 ---